Omega-3 Foods: Fish, Seeds, Oils & Other Sources

 8.82 g

-Foods with butter, milk, eggs and bread can be enriched with omega-3.
-These can be a great way to increase your daily omega-3 intake.
+Foods such as butter, milk, eggs, and bread can be fortified with omega-3, offering an easy way to boost your daily intake.

 Daily recommended dose

-The daily recommended dose of omega-3 varies according to age and gender, and is outlined below:
+The daily recommended dose of omega-3 varies according to age and sex, and is outlined below:

 Quantity of omega 3 per day